AvalonPlatform/AvalonToken/README.md

 ## Security

-Multi signatures token wallet contract is WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Multi-signature token wallet contract is WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 This contract was created for the internal needs of Avalon Platform and it is still in Beta test stage.
 Its use is at your own risk

 ## Deployed instances with significant funds